-Join Pablo Colapinto for an in-depth discussion in this video Generating Vertex Array Objects, part of Up and Running with OpenGL.
+Join Pablo Colapinto for an in-depth discussion in this video Generating Vertex Array Objects, part of Learning OpenGL.

 -The shader we've built and compiled in the last…lesson applies to every vertex that we're going…to send to the GPU.…There are still some steps to let the GPU know…exactly where our data is and how we expect it to handle it.…We exchange data with the GPU with vertex buffer objects.…We exchange data with the GPU about where those…buffer objects are with vertex array objects.…